toucansites/try-o-template/contents/posts/github-deploy/index.md

 1. Visit the URL provided by GitHub Pages.

-2. Ensure the site is displayed correctly and all links work.
+2. Ensure that the site displays correctly and all links function as expected.

 3. If something is missing:
 	- Check your docs folder structure for completeness (ensure all assets like CSS and images are included).
-	- Update your links in the content if needed to be relative.
+	- If needed, update your content links to be relative.

 ##  Step 7: Maintain and Update the Site

-1. Generate Updated docs Content:
+1. Regenerate the **docs** Folder Content:
 	- Whenever you update your content, regenerate the docs folder using your site generator:

 	```